-The SSM is one of the elements of the so-called Banking Union.
-The SSM will create a new system of financial supervision comprising the ECB and the national competent authorities of participating EU countries.
+The Single Supervisory Mechanism ('SSM') is one of the elements of the Banking Union.
+The SSM creates a new system of financial supervision comprising the ECB and the national competent authorities of participating EU countries.
 Among these EU countries are those whose currency is the euro and those whose currency is not the euro but who have decided to enter into close cooperation with the SSM.
-Under the new system of supervision, the ECB will directly supervise significant credit institutions as of 4 November 2014.
+Under the new system of supervision, the ECB directly supervises significant credit institutions as of 4 November 2014.
+Specific tasks relating to the prudential supervision of credit institutions have been conferred on the ECB by a regulation (Regulation 1024/2013, 'SSM Regulation').
+The SSM Regulation entered into force on 4 November 2014.